Co-Op Program

 What Will I Gain?

-Co-Op students gain paid work experience for a minimum of one year, as well as course credit for the required Co-Op course, BISP 182 Cooperative Education and Analysis.
-Through this course and your work experience, you will gain an expanded professional network, a mentor in a leadership role at your Co-Op company, and soft skills, including science communication, leadership, and public speaking.
+Co-Op students gain paid work experience, usually for about one year, as well as course credit for the required Co-Op course, BISP 182 Cooperative Education and Analysis.
+Through this course and work experience, students will gain an expanded professional network, a mentor in a leadership role at their Co-Op company, and soft skills, including science communication, leadership, and public speaking.

 What Course Do I Need To Take?

 Co-Op students are required to enroll in BISP 182 Cooperative Education and Analysis during fall, winter, and spring quarters.
 You can take the course for 2, 4 or 6 units.
 The workload complements the number of units.
-The course has weekly assignments and meets in person on the UC San Diego campus three times per quarter on Weeks 1, 5 and 10, usually Monday at 5:30-7:00 p.m.
-Co-Op students must plan ahead to fit this course into their schedule.
+The course has weekly assignments and meets in person on the UC San Diego campus three times per quarter on Mondays of Weeks 1, 5 and 10, usually at 5:30-7:00 p.m.
+Attendance is required and Co-Op students need to fit this class into their schedule.

 This course provides an in-depth overview and hands-on application of career development skills, soft skills, and leadership development skills.
 Topics and assignments include resume and cover letter development, networking, informational interviewing, mock interviewing, behavioral interview skills, science and research communication skills, diversity and inclusion in the life sciences industry, and mentorship.
 Students will apply the skills learned in this class while working at their Co-Op companies.
 Students will build community with life sciences industry professionals, UC San Diego faculty and staff, and with Co-Op cohort peers.